Person sitting with hands clasped, wearing a light blue long sleeve shirt and beige pants, on a tan surface with a plain background.

 Session Details

-I work upstairs at the Yoga Point in Brixton, London.
-Please note there is no lift - 13 steps up to the room.
+I work in South London, UK.
+The room is upstairs.
+There is no lift - 13 steps up to the room.
 Storage space is available downstairs for buggies and wheelchairs.

 Pricing & Access